New Zealand Upgrade Programme: Education

 Schools have been allocated $4.8 million to replace coal boilers used for heating with biomass boilers.

 Estimated impact

 The NZ Transport Agency estimates that between 7000 and 9000 jobs would be created by the first five transport projects.

-The government estimates that the programme will give a $10 billion boost to New Zealand's economy over its first five years.
+The government estimates that the programme would give a $10 billion boost to New Zealand's economy over its first five years.

 Reactions

 The Labour Government promoted the package.
 Jacinda Ardern said the programme was "a once in a lifetime opportunity to invest in New Zealand – modernising our infrastructure, preparing for climate change and helping grow the economy".
 Deputy Prime Minister Winston Peters said the programme was the largest infrastructure investment in decades.
 Transport Minister Phil Twyford says the projects will speed up travel times, ease congestion and make roads safer by taking trucks off the road and on to rail.
 Finance Minister Grant Robertson called the programme "the biggest boost to infrastructure spending in New Zealand in more than a generation", adding that "a decade of under investment ... was a 'handbrake' on the economy".

 Mayor of Auckland and former Labour MP Phil Goff praised the government's plans as "wise", saying "I commend the Government for delivering on our calls".

 Former opposition leader Simon Bridges criticised the government for "pick[ing] up where National left off", saying that it "has realised it has no infrastructure ideas of its own that it can deliver on, so it has copied the plans I put in place when I was Transport Minister".

 Environmental groups Greenpeace and Generation Zero criticised the spending, with Greenpeace saying that spending more on roads "will only contribute to more of the dirty emissions that are driving the climate emergency".
 Associate Minister of Transport Julie Anne Genter agreed, writing that "A Green Party upgrade would have prioritised differently".